-With the base installation, we try to keep things as close to the CentOS default way of doing things as practical, and as long as you do the same you should be fine.
+With the base installation, we try to keep things as close to the Ubuntu default way of doing things as practical, and as long as you do the same you should be fine.
 And, LiquidFiles doesn't look for, or take any precautions of any sort of anything that's been added.
 The LiquidFiles system assumes it has full control over the system so if you for instance make any changes to the FTP configuration and then save any setting in the web interface, it's highly likely that your changes are going to be overwritten.

 Can I upgrade to later versions of included packages?

-Every so often we get asked questions along the lines of "I see that the version of OpenSSL is pretty old, can I just compile and change to a newer version?".
+Every so often we get asked questions along the lines of "I see that the version of xxxx is pretty old, can I just compile and change to a newer version?".
 If you attempt to compile or install newer versions of any package and replace yourself you will break LiquidFiles beyond repair and you will have to reinstall the system.

 LiquidFiles uses Ruby on Rails as its web application framework and we typically never run the latest feature release so if the current release would be version 99.0, we would run 98.4 or 97.8, whatever the latest version would be in the 98 or 97 feature branch.
 But if your vulnerability scanner picks up that there's a later version and recommend that it should be updated, that's almost never the correct assessment and any attempt do update Ruby on Rails or any other package would break LiquidFiles beyond repair and you would have to reinstall the system.
 The same version argument goes for PostgreSQL, Postfix, ProFTPd any pretty much anything included in LiquidFiles.
-If it's distributed by RedHat/CentOS or EPEL, it's whatever version that's the latest from them.
+If it's distributed by Ubuntu, it's whatever version that's the latest from them.
 If it's something that's distributed as part of LiquidFiles, it's typically the latest fix release of whatever feature releases we've built and tested that major release of LiquidFiles with.
 For LiquidFiles distributed packages, new feature releases will be changed as required as part of major new LiquidFiles releases.